© Political Studies Association

 Open Access/Online Open and Politics Licencing

-1. For Authors Signing the Exclusive Licence Agreement
+1. For Authors Signing the Exclusive Licence Form

-Authors will be required to sign an Exclusive Licence Agreement (ELA) for all papers accepted for publication unless Online Open is selected (see below).
-For articles where Online Open is not selected signature of the ELA is a condition of publication and papers will not be passed to the publisher for production unless a signed form has been received.
-Please note that signature of the ELA does not affect ownership of copyright in the material.
+Authors will be required to sign an Exclusive Licence Form (ELF) for all papers accepted for publication unless Online Open is selected (see below).
+For articles where Online Open is not selected signature of the ELF is a condition of publication and papers will not be passed to the publisher for production unless a signed form has been received.
+Please note that signature of the ELF does not affect ownership of copyright in the material.
 Government employees need to complete the Author Warranty sections, although copyright in such cases does not need to be assigned.

 After submission authors will retain the right to publish their paper in various media/circumstances (please see the form for further details).
 The form is available for download here.

-For authors signing the ELA: A Note about the Deposit of the Accepted Article Version
+For authors signing the ELF: A Note about the Deposit of the Accepted Article Version

 i.
 Funder arrangements: Certain funders, including the NIH, members of the Research Councils UK (RCUK) and Wellcome Trust require deposit of the Accepted Version in a repository after an embargo period.
 Details of funding arrangements are set out at the following website